How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Offer post: “Free estimate this month, limited spots”

-If you want the official posting guidelines, see how to create Google Business Profile posts.
-A steady rhythm matters more than perfect writing.
+Also, if you want the official posting guidelines, see how to create Google Business Profile posts.
+Overall, a steady rhythm matters more than perfect writing.

 Step 5: Make Your Business Info Match Everywhere Online

-Google compares your business info across the web.
+In addition, After all, Google compares your business info across the web.
 If your name, address, or phone number changes from site to site, it creates confusion.
-If you want to keep things consistent long-term, this is one of the easiest wins inside SEO for contractors.
+Because of this, if you want to keep things consistent long-term, this is one of the easiest wins inside SEO for contractors.

 What to check